-PASS PNR Retrieval keeps your booking data in a standard format, which substantially simplifies further processing.
+The PNR management solution keeps your booking data in a standard format, which substantially simplifies further processing.

 The manual addition of data and list updates are a thing of the past; from now on all PNR data are ready to use in near real-time.

 - technical advice through the GDS specialist PASS

 - always up-to-date: integration of the latest mulit-GDS interfaces on the market

 - scan optimization: the number of GDS scans is reduced to a minimum

 - integration of event notifications